 The performance specifications are considered the “what” of a contractor’s obligations to an owner.
 These are less detailed instructions that inform the contractor solely of what should be built.
 Performance specifications allow a contractor to develop a building plan using materials and procedures the contractor finds appropriate for the task.
 The owner’s plans are given to the contractor and the contractor is allowed to execute them in any manner they find suitable.

 Any breach of contract claim is a serious matter and a contractor may be held liable.
 Defective workmanship that is the result of the owner’s incorrect designs is not a result of the contractor.
-The St. Petersburg construction litigation attorneys of Trent Cotney, P.A. are experienced with defective workmanship claims and know how to assist a contractor facing these allegations.
+The St. Petersburg construction litigation attorneys of Cotney Construction Law are experienced with defective workmanship claims and know how to assist a contractor facing these allegations.

 To schedule an appointment with a construction litigation attorney in St. Petersburg, please call 813.579.3278, or submit our contact request form.